BeforeTheStorm202/NT230.N22.ATCL-Group5/README.md

 3. Split into train & test sets with the ratio of 60:40 (train_test_split.py).

-4. Derive feature vectors from Doc2Vec model (Doc2Vec.ipynb)
+4. Derive feature vectors from Doc2Vec and LSI model.

-5. Train 4 models from feature vectors extracted from Doc2Vec model.
+5. Train 4 models from feature vectors extracted from Doc2Vec|LSI model(s).